grafana/tempo/docs/tempo/website/configuration/_index.md

             # Optional.
 Default is 0 (disabled)
             # Example: "hedge_requests_at: 500ms"
             # If set to a non-zero value a second request will be issued at the provided duration.
 Recommended to
             # be set to p99 of GCS requests to reduce long tail latency.
+This setting is most impactful when
+            # used with queriers and has minimal to no impact on other pieces.
             [hedge_requests_at: <duration>]

         # S3 configuration.
 Will be used only if value of backend is "s3"